 Clinical interests: Stroke, Epilepsy

-Dr. Alma Bicknese works as a pediatric neurologist.
-In her practice, she is particularly interested in neurological disorders.
-Dr. Bicknese is an in-network provider for Blue Cross/Blue Shield, HFN, Coventry, and more.
-She graduated from the University of Illinois at Urbana-Champaign College of Medicine and then she performed her residency at St. Louis Children's Hospital.
-Dr. Bicknese has received professional recognition including the following: Chicago Super Doctors.
-She is affiliated with Ann & Robert H. Lurie Children's Hospital of Chicago and Northwestern University Feinberg School of Medicine.
+Dr. Alma Bicknese works as a pediatric neurologist in Chicago, IL, Arlington Heights, IL, and New Lenox, IL.
+Dr. Bicknese has indicated that her clinical interests include neurological disorders.
+She honors Blue Cross/Blue Shield, HFN, and Coventry, as well as other insurance carriers.
+After attending the University of Illinois at Urbana-Champaign College of Medicine for medical school, she completed her residency training at St. Louis Children's Hospital.
+She has received the following distinction: Chicago Super Doctors.
+Dr. Bicknese is affiliated with Ann & Robert H. Lurie Children's Hospital of Chicago and Northwestern University Feinberg School of Medicine.

 Clinical interests: Headache, Brain Malformations, General Neurology, Epilepsy, Neurological Disorders

 Medicare Patient Conditions

 Years Since Graduation

 Neurology is the study of the brain and nervous system, including the spinal cord and nerves.
 Disorders of the nervous system can affect many parts of the body, and a neurological exam must be quite thorough.
 A neurologist examining a new patient will check for any issues with: